 For individuals, healers might also use dancing, painting, changing, drumming, feathers, and rattles in their rituals.
 Sometimes sacred stones were rubbed over the part of the person’s body.

 For purification and purging, Native Americans often utilized sweat lodges or sweat baths.
 Used for healing and balancing, it also was thought to help rid evils and revitalize the body.

-These baths could range from simply laying under a blanket in the hot sun, to small conical structures that were covered by branches and blankets or hides.
-Inside the lodge, hot stones were covered with water to create a steam bath and here the healer might pray, sing, or drum together to purify the spirits.
+These baths could range from simply laying under a blanket in the hot sun to small conical structures covered by branches and blankets or hides.
+Inside the lodge, hot stones were covered with water to create a steam bath, and here the healer might pray, sing, or drum together to purify the spirits.

 Banning of Religious Rights:

-Beginning in 1882, the Federal Government began to work towards banning Native American Religious Rights, which also impact their medical practices.
+Beginning in 1882, the Federal Government began to ban Native American Religious Rights, which also impacted their medical practices.
 U.S. Interior Secretary Henry M. Teller ordered an end to all “heathenish dances and ceremonies” on reservations due to their “great hindrance to civilization.”
 This was further supported the following year by Hiram Price, Commissioner of Indian Affairs, when his 1883 report stated:

 “…there is no good reason why an Indian should be permitted to indulge in practices which are alike repugnant to common decency and morality; and the preservation of good order on the reservations demands that some active measures should be taken to discourage and, if possible, put a stop to the demoralizing influence of heathenish rites.”